Freight Shipping from El Paso to Detroit

 How much does it cost to ship freight from El Paso to Detroit?

-Full truckload (FTL) rates from El Paso, TX to Detroit, MI currently range from $4,130-$5,091 for a standard dry van load over the 1,921-mile route.
+Full truckload (FTL) rates from El Paso, TX to Detroit, MI currently range $4,130-$5,091 (roughly $2.17-$2.66 per mile over 1,921 miles).
 LTL shipments typically cost $1,257-$2,033 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from El Paso to Detroit?